 Even more challenging:

-- We love the benefits this approach to nature provides for us (particularly the privileged us).
+- We love the benefits this approach to nature provides for us (particularly the privileged we).

 - It’s easy to delude ourselves that solutions are easy.

-How can you – maybe – do something that does have an impact, even if on a limited scale?
+How can you – maybe – do something that does have a positive impact, even if on a limited scale?